dohungodu/SFTP-EC2/Installation Note.md

 1. Upload public key if you have one.
 2. Create key pairs and save the private key in a safe place.

+##Connect to the server
-##Connect by ssh in macbook or unix
+1. Macbook or unix
 ```
 ssh -i "private_key.pem" ec2-user@public_ip
 ```
+2. By windows using Putty or SecureShell (those can support connect ssh with PGP keys)

 Note: putty will use RSA key so need to convert .pem key to .ppk type and save public key

 Link for reference: